 - Gooey discharge from the eyes that is either white, yellow, or green in color

 - Excessive redness of the white part of the eyes

 - Changes in visual capabilities, especially when the lights are low or at night

 Eye infections can have a long list of root causes.
 Most often, the infection will be caused by some foreign debris in the eye that has led to a bacterial issue.
 However, pets can develop eye infections that are actually contagious, which means they may have been exposed to something by coming in contact with another animal that had an infection.
 Lacerations of the eye can also lead to an infection.
 For example, if your dog scratches their eye while running through thorny brush, this could lead to an infection.

-How Are Pet Eye Infections Treated at a "Vet Near Me?"
+How Are Pet Eye Infections Treated?

 In most cases, pet eye infections are easily treated with the attention of a veterinarian.
 After a proper diagnosis, the veterinarian may prescribe medicated eye drops for the eyes, oral medications, or even some form of topical salve to be applied to the eye.
 It is very important to keep your pet’s eyes clean if they do have an infection, which means you may need to wipe down their eye with a medicated cloth or soft cloth daily until the infection has cleared.
 The vet may have your pet come in for a few follow-up visits to make sure the infection clears and your pet’s vision is not affected.

 Talk to Your Veterinarian about Pet Eye Infections